This interview-based profile was published in Zoo World in 1974, when Camp was going by the name Hamid Hamilton Camp. He

 “We saw the plays when we were in Indonesia,”says Camp.
 “Just amazing.
 They’re an ancient art form, a part of their [Javanese] religion.
-The stories are told with puppets which throw shadows on a large white screen.
-And the dialogue is in high Javanese, a very sophisticated language that not even many Indonesians understnad.
+The stories are told with puppets that throw shadows on a large white screen.
+And the dialogue is in high Javanese, a sophisticated language that not even many Indonesians understand.
 The dalang is the person who manipulates the puppets, does all the voices, and sings.
 He improvises and weaves everything into the story, which lasts nine hours.

 “The dalang you hear on the album cut, Samarsam, is a real dalang from Java who’s now with an orchestra at Wesleyan University.
 It was done the first time he’d ever done a record, man.
 And when we went into Western chords, he just followed right along.
 Fabulous musician.”

 How are audiences reacting to the song?
 “We thought it was an esoteric number,” Camp says, “but it’s our most-requested tune.
 One night we had dinner at an Italian restaurant and we invited the old man who runs the place down to where we were playing.
 We did ‘The Dalang’ and afterwards, he came up to us and said, ‘I felt like I was a-dere!’
 So we seem to be getting it across.”

 Considering the political content of many of Camp’s old songs and skits, it was a bit of a surprise to find no political material on the album.
 When the Skymonters are before an audience, they do a comedy skit on Watergate (in a manner that recalls the Committee), but, says Camp, “We do that just because, well, it’s fun to do.
 The heavy political stuff, though, I don’t think I’ll ever get into that again.
 I’ve kind of lost faith in the political answers to any of my problems.
 Because I think most of the problems we have can only be solved through a spiritual awakening.”